top of page

 What is music therapy?

-For more information on music therapy, visit the Board Certification of Music Therapists at cbmt.org.
+For more information on music therapy, visit the Certification Board of Music Therapists at cbmt.org.

 Benefits of Music Therapy